Matson (NYSE:MATX) Issues Q1 2022 Earnings Guidance

 Matson (NYSE:MATX – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $8.000-$8.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.070.
 The company issued revenue guidance of -.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, March 3rd.
-Stockholders of record on Thursday, February 10th were paid a $0.30 dividend.
-This represents a $1.20 annualized dividend and a dividend yield of 1.26%.
-The ex-dividend date of this dividend was Wednesday, February 9th.
-Matson’s dividend payout ratio (DPR) is presently 5.55%.
+Matson (NYSE:MATX – Get Rating) last released its earnings results on Thursday, February 17th.
+The shipping company reported $9.39 EPS for the quarter, topping analysts’ consensus estimates of $8.85 by $0.54.
+The company had revenue of $1.27 billion during the quarter, compared to analysts’ expectations of $1.18 billion.
+Matson had a net margin of 23.63% and a return on equity of 71.15%.
+During the same period last year, the business earned $1.96 EPS.
+On average, equities research analysts expect that Matson will post 25.94 earnings per share for the current year.

+Several brokerages have commented on MATX.
+StockNews.com cut shares of Matson from a strong-buy rating to a buy rating in a research note on Wednesday, April 20th.
+Stifel Nicolaus lifted their target price on shares of Matson from $98.00 to $131.00 and gave the company a buy rating in a report on Monday, March 14th.

-In related news, VP Kevin L. Stuck sold 3,480 shares of the stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $107.93, for a total transaction of $375,596.40.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, SVP Branton B. Dreyfus sold 5,000 shares of the stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $108.21, for a total value of $541,050.00.
+In other news, SVP Richard S. Kinney sold 352 shares of the business’s stock in a transaction dated Friday, March 18th.
+The shares were sold at an average price of $118.18, for a total transaction of $41,599.36.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CEO Matthew J. Cox sold 5,000 shares of the business’s stock in a transaction dated Monday, April 18th.
+The shares were sold at an average price of $87.65, for a total transaction of $438,250.00.
+Following the transaction, the chief executive officer now directly owns 279,976 shares in the company, valued at approximately $24,539,896.40.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 37,437 shares of company stock worth $4,080,047.
-Corporate insiders own 1.90% of the company’s stock.
+Insiders have sold 42,437 shares of company stock valued at $4,518,297 in the last ninety days.
+Insiders own 1.90% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Norges Bank purchased a new stake in Matson during the 4th quarter worth about $13,414,000.
-Wells Fargo & Company MN increased its holdings in Matson by 5.5% during the 4th quarter.
-Wells Fargo & Company MN now owns 52,957 shares of the shipping company’s stock worth $4,768,000 after purchasing an additional 2,779 shares during the period.
-Goldman Sachs Group Inc. increased its holdings in Matson by 32.8% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 135,949 shares of the shipping company’s stock worth $12,239,000 after purchasing an additional 33,609 shares during the period.
-Deutsche Bank AG increased its holdings in Matson by 2.3% during the 4th quarter.
-Deutsche Bank AG now owns 25,930 shares of the shipping company’s stock worth $2,334,000 after purchasing an additional 587 shares during the period.
-Finally, State of Tennessee Treasury Department increased its holdings in Matson by 5.9% during the 4th quarter.
-State of Tennessee Treasury Department now owns 34,024 shares of the shipping company’s stock worth $3,063,000 after purchasing an additional 1,887 shares during the period.
+Several hedge funds have recently made changes to their positions in the company.
+CIBC World Markets Inc. acquired a new position in Matson in the fourth quarter valued at about $331,000.
+Mackenzie Financial Corp lifted its position in Matson by 4.9% in the fourth quarter.
+Mackenzie Financial Corp now owns 4,272 shares of the shipping company’s stock valued at $385,000 after buying an additional 201 shares during the last quarter.
+Guggenheim Capital LLC acquired a new position in Matson in the fourth quarter valued at about $488,000.
+Zacks Investment Management acquired a new position in Matson in the fourth quarter valued at about $719,000.
+Finally, Stifel Financial Corp lifted its position in Matson by 9.4% in the fourth quarter.
+Stifel Financial Corp now owns 15,038 shares of the shipping company’s stock valued at $1,354,000 after buying an additional 1,291 shares during the last quarter.
 85.70% of the stock is currently owned by hedge funds and other institutional investors.

 Matson, Inc, together with its subsidiaries, provides ocean transportation and logistics services.
 The company's Ocean Transportation segment offers ocean freight transportation services to the domestic non-contiguous economies of Hawaii, Alaska, and Guam, as well as to other island economies in Micronesia.